 Kennedy A. Bear Robe

-Kennedy A. Bear Robe is a member of Gowling WLG's Indigenous Law Group in Vancouver.
+Kennedy A. Bear Robe is a partner in Gowling WLG's Vancouver and Toronto offices.

-Kennedy is Siksikaitsitapi (Blackfoot), a member of the Siksika Nation, and loves hunting, reading and art.
-He is results-oriented, collaborative, a team-player and passionate about helping Indigenous governments to advance rights-based negotiations and strategic litigation.
+Kennedy is Siksikaitsitapi (Blackfoot), a member of the Siksika Nation, a proud dad, and loves hunting, reading and art.
+He is also the Commissioner of Gowlings (Vancouver) Office Fantasy Football League.